BEST: BLUM 38N SOFT CLOSE

 8. Understanding cabinet door reveal

-When I build cabinets this is the “art” in a well built finished product.
+When I build cabinets, this is the “art” of a well-built finished product.

 The hinge reveal is the required distance the hinge will need to operate without binding.
-And if you’re building cabinet doors this is a really, really important measurement to consider when boring the mounting holes.
+And if you’re building cabinet doors, this is a critical measurement to consider when boring the mounting holes.

-After you have the reveal and overlay understood then the art to this involves:
+After you have the reveal and overlay understood then, the art of this involves:

-- Plan, plan and then plan some more.
-Due to importance of visual lines I’ll make dozens of pencil marks on a face frame to pick the right overlays.
-And that means I might choose a few 7/8″ overlay soft close cabinet hinges, some 1-5/16″ and so on.
+• Plan, plan, and then plan some more.
+Due to the importance of visual lines, I’ll make dozens of pencil marks on a face frame to pick suitable overlays.
+And that means I might choose a few 7/8″ overlay soft close cabinet hinges, some 1-5/16″, and so on.

 How to Install Soft Close Cabinet Hinges